 3. The third option that can happen is people say they’ll make the change and they don’t.
 But now you’ve gone through a whole series of conversations and you know this isn’t the right role for them.
 It makes it much easier to make those transitions, to help them find something else, either in the organization or out of the organization.

 Choose Your Emotion

-When you have these A.R.T. conversations, your emotional tone plays a vital role.
+When you have these A.R.T. performance feedback conversations, your emotional tone plays a vital role.
 We recommend a quiet, serious, concerned, even disappointed tone in these conversations.
 When you approach the other person with empathy and concern for their success, it increases the chance that they will reflect on their behavior and make a healthier choice.

 In contrast, when you vent your anger on someone, it’s more likely that they will focus on you and silently ask, “Why are they being such a jerk?” rather than focus on their own behavior.

 Please note that we’re not saying you shouldn’t be angry—anger is a valuable human emotion.
 Rather, choosing to have your conversation from a place of concern for the other person gives you the best chance of building the relationship and achieving results.